eponari/OfCourses/README.md

 For this project, the technologies used will be:

 - PHP (Backend Language)
-- HTML, CSS, Javascript, Bootstrap (Fornd-End Language and Frameworks)
+- HTML, CSS, Javascript, Bootstrap (Front-End Language and Frameworks)
-- mySQL (SQL langauge)
+- MySQL (SQL langauge)